 As the first vegan animal sanctuary located in Egg Harbor Township, New Jersey Farm Critter Haven has connected so many people to the concept of veganism and the prevention of animal cruelty.
 However, without updated zoning ordinances put into place that will allow for potbellied and mini pigs to remain here lawfully our sanctuary was forced to relocate to a safer location where our entire family can remain together.
 My mother wished to remain separate from our mission in Spring 2019 and the Mission for Marley Meadows began...

-My name is Heather Ailie and my fiancé, Steven Podolsky, and I are creating Marley Meadows Animal Sanctuary.
-A vegan microsanctuary dedicated to the rescue, advocacy, well-being, and public education of rescued farmed animals and vegan awareness.
+My name is Heather Ailie and my fiancé, Steven Podolsky, and I created Marley Meadows Animal Sanctuary.
+An all vegan animal sanctuary dedicated to the rescue, advocacy, well-being, and public education of rescued farmed animals and vegan awareness.
 Our mission to help rescued animals rescue people through compassionate learning, one on one interactions, and emotional connection can help bridge the gap needed in ongoing abuse problems.
 For example, it is statistically known that children who abuse or mistreat animals throughout childhood and go uncorrected will often turn into abusive adults who have no remorse for their hurtful actions.
 On the contrary, if that child is taught that his or her actions of harm on that animal were wrong and hurtful then maybe they will not choose violence as an answer to their problems as children into adulthood instead?
 I raised my 3 children with the idea that we harm as little on the Earth as possible and help as much as we possibly can.

 Cattle eat a lot.
 It’s not just a saying.
 They really do!
 Alpacas do not.
 Which is why we agreed to take 5 alpacas, along with a large group of poultry and a mini pig named Zeke, during the Spring of 2019.
 They all came from a garden center in Cape May County, NJ where there was originally 60 alpaca in their herd.
 Within a few short years there were only the 5 alpacas left that we took home that day.
-We saw an alpaca body under tarps behind their torn-up enclosure, the chicken coops were filthy and not livable, and the ducks had no swimming source.
+We saw an alpaca body under tarps behind their torn-up enclosure, the chicken coops were filthy and unlivable, and the ducks had no swimming source.
 And Zeke.
 Poor Zeke.
 Originally named Freak, he came from NYC and found his way to the garden center as a lone pig and renamed Zeke.
 We are so happy to have rescued all of them and brought them to our sanctuary forever.
 With the combination of the animals rescued between the efforts of Farm Critter Haven and, now, Marley Meadows Animal Sanctuary we have over 100 resident rescued animals!

+We took in several animals since relocating and we still need your support to keep everyone happy and healthy.
+Please consider donating to our cause.
 Thank you for taking the time to read through my campaign, it means so much to my family and me.
 For any more information and for the latest updates about the animals at the sanctuary please follow us on our social media networks.

 Remember, we are a 501 (c)(3) nonprofit charity and your generous donation will be tax deductible on next year’s tax return!
 With this new GoFundMe for Charity we will have no fees deducted so that your donation can make the biggest impact.
 Thank you from all of us at Marley Meadows Animal Sanctuary.